YuanheZ/lean-stat-learning-theory/README.md

 **Workflow at a glance.** The process follows four iterative steps:

-1. **Decompose proofs into small lemmas.** Each lemma should be completable within a single agent context window (~300 lines) without auto-compaction.
-Small units increase the agent's effective thinking budget, reduce the risk of context overflow, and improve modularity.
+1. **Decompose proofs into small lemmas.** We recommend to ensure the target to formalize can be finished within a single agent context window (~300 lines) without auto-compaction.
+Small units increase the agent's effective thinking budget, reduce the information loss of context compaction.

 2. **Design high-quality prompts.** Supply the agent with (a) signatures of possibly-needed project-local declarations obtained via the file outline MCP tool—*never* full file contents, which quickly fill the context window and cause hallucinations—and (b) a well-written mathematical proof to formalize.
 Mathlib declarations can be discovered on-the-fly through Lean search MCP tools.
 A worked example is given in [`vibe-recipe/EXAMPLE_INSTRUCTIONS.md`](./vibe-recipe/EXAMPLE_INSTRUCTIONS.md).

-3. **Clean compiler warnings.** Instruct the agent to eliminate all warnings, explicitly directing it to *remove* unused variables rather than masking them with `_` (a default preference of `Claude-Opus-4.5`).
+3. **Clean compiler warnings.** Instruct the agent to eliminate all warnings, explicitly directing it to *remove* unused variables rather than masking them with `_` (a harmful preference of `Claude-Opus-4.5`).

 4. **Clean unused `have` statements.** Use the custom `#check_unused_have` metaprogram ([`vibe-recipe/UnusedHaveDetector.lean`](./vibe-recipe/UnusedHaveDetector.lean)) to detect and remove dead `have` bindings from proof terms.
 Repeat Steps 3–4 until both are clean.

 **Human-in-the-loop intervention.** A recurring failure mode we observe is that when the agent faces many simultaneous tactic errors in a long proof, it tends to abandon a largely correct proof structure in favor of drastic—and often incorrect—rewrites (e.g., *"Let me simplify the approach…"*).
-To counteract this, we instruct the agent: `DO NOT FREQUENTLY CHANGE PROOF.
-TRY TO FIX ERRORS ONE-BY-ONE.` This forces incremental error resolution, which surfaces structurally diagnostic errors that expose the true root cause rather than triggering wholesale re-proofs.
+To counteract this, we instruct to encourage the agent always to fix errors first.
+This forces incremental error resolution, which surfaces structurally diagnostic errors that expose the true root cause rather than triggering wholesale re-proofs.

 ## References